bottley-liverpool/floyd-warshall-app/README.md

 ### Floyd-Warshall Algorithm App

 #### Overview
-This Streamlit application demonstrates the Floyd-Warshall algorithm, focusing on comparing the performance between the iterative and recursive implementations.
+This Streamlit application demonstrates the Floyd-Warshall algorithm, comparing the performance between the iterative and recursive implementations.
 The application offers a simple user interface to interact with the algorithm's features, including:

 - **Basic demonstration**: Visualizing the algorithm using both iterative and recursive implementations.
 - **Negative cycle detection**: Checking graphs for the presence of negative cycles.